 So, we spent a good amount of time experimenting with recipes lately, to kind of show off the flexibility of our Krauts.
 Well, this time we went with a recommendation of a chef we met a couple of weeks ago.

-When we gave her the Purple Rain sauerkraut she immediately said: “uh this is going to be nice with dark chocolate”, Moritz & me looked at each other with skeptical but curious looks.
+When we gave her the Purple Rain sauerkraut she immediately said: “uh this is going to be nice with dark chocolate”, I looked at each other with sceptical but curious looks.

 She turned out to be right.
 This is a brownie combo.
 Although at first sight, you might think” this combo is very weird, I am skeptical”, Well, texturewise it simply adds a fruity crunchiness, just like cut u cherries, whereas it gives a nice sourness at the end which is perfectly balanced with the sweetness of the chocolate.

 Tastewise, we had the experience that everyone who tried it actually wanted more raw sauerkraut on top of the brownie to have a bigger effect.

 So this is perfect if you want to show up some innovative, deliciousness and Emilie, a dear friend of us, even wants to bring it to a date night (enjoy your date Emilie 😉 ).

 1. preheat the oven to 200°C. Soak your flaxseed egg in the meanwhile.